 The Company is exposed to credit risk by holding cash and cash equivalents.
 All of the Company's cash and cash equivalents are held in a Canadian financial institution, and management believes the exposure to credit risk with respect to such an institution is not significant.
-The Company has minimal receivable exposure as its refundable tax credits and other receivables are due from Canadian Governments.
+The Company has minimal receivables exposure as its refundable tax credits, and exploration incentives receivable are due from Canadian Governments.